Skip to content

 Step-by-step: Nepal to Japan

-Japan SSW deployment takes 60–90 days: Japanese Language Proficiency Test (JLPT N4 for most sectors) or Japan Language NAT-TEST, sector skills test (JFTC or sector-specific), DOFE Nepal pre-approval, COE (Certificate of Eligibility) issued by Japanese immigration (30–60 days), Japan Embassy visa in Kathmandu (5–7 days), and PDO.
-Our Japan desk manages skills-test preparation classes and COE application follow-up.
+Japan SSW deployment takes 60–90 days: Japanese Language Proficiency Test (JLPT N4 for most sectors) or Japan Language NAT-TEST, sector skills test (JFTC or sector-specific), DOFE Nepal pre-approval, COE (Certificate of Eligibility) from Japanese immigration (30–60 days), Japan Embassy visa in Kathmandu (5–7 days), and PDO.
+Our Japan desk runs skills-test preparation classes and manages COE application follow-up.

 1. 1